Best daily deals

 Athletes need a water-resistant headset with an IP rating

 If you exercise frequently, you should buy a pair of dedicated workout headphones or workout earbuds.
-It may seem like a waste of money to buy a headset reserved for the gym, but no one wants a water-damaged headset.
+It may seem like a waste of money to buy a headset reserved for the gym, but no one wants a sweat-damaged headset.
 You should look out for a product that merits an Ingress Protection (IP) rating.
 A common IP rating is IPX4, where the “X” marks a placeholder for dust resistance.
-Rock climbers and training gymnasts should get a headset with a dust-resistance rating because the chalk particles can damage internal components if a headset isn’t treated properly.
+Rock climbers and training gymnasts should get a headset with a dust-resistance rating because the chalk particles can damage internal components if a headset isn’t handled properly.

 If you spend all your days in conference calls, invest in headphones with a good microphone